Scuba cylinder valve: Yoke connectors

 The yoke connector, also known as an A-clamp or international connector, is a component of the regulator that fits around the valve body at the outlet and presses the outlet O-ring of the valve against the inlet seat of the regulator.
 The connection is officially described as connection CGA 850 yoke.
-The yoke clamping screw is screwed down snug by hand to ensure metal to metal contact between valve and regulator to sufficiently constrain the O-ring against extrusion.
+The yoke clamping screw is screwed down snug by hand to ensure metal to metal contact between the valve and regulator to sufficiently constrain the O-ring against extrusion.
 Overtightening can make the yoke impossible to remove later without tools.
 The seal is created by clamping the O-ring mounted in a groove on the face of the valve between the surfaces of the regulator and valve.
 When the valve is opened, cylinder pressure expands the O-ring against the outer surface of the O-ring groove in the valve and the face of the regulator inlet.
 This type of connection is simple, cheap and very widely used worldwide.
 Several O-ring sizes are in use, and both overall and section diameters may vary, but the correct size for the valve is necessary for a reliable seal and so that the O-ring does not easily fall out during handling and storage.
 It has a maximum pressure rating of 240 bar, and is not well protected against overpressurisation.
 Insufficient clamping force may allow the pressure to slightly stretch the yoke structure, opening a gap between the sealing faces of the valve and the regulator sufficient to extrude the O-ring through the gap, resulting in a potentially catastrophic leak.
 A similar effect can occur if the first stage is bumped against the environment, flexing the yoke enough to open a gap.
 When underwater this is most likely in an overhead environment where the diver cannot make an immediate emergency ascent.
 The risk of this cause for O-ring extrusion is roughly proportional to the pressure in the cylinder, and is less for a more rigid yoke structure.
 Older regulators may have a yoke rated at 200 bar, and these may not fit over more recent 240 bar valves.